Get a Precision Second Opinion now!

 After a post-treatment PET/CT scan showed an increase in some very aggressive tumours, Bob’s regular oncologist suggested that he contact CTOAM.
 The oncologist hoped that we could uncover the mechanisms driving Bob’s deadly cancer – and offer Bob an improved quality of life and extra time with his family.

 First, we obtained a sample of Bob’s tumour tissue and sent it for tumour DNA sequencing.
-We decided to use the FoundationOne tumour DNA sequencing assay because, unlike many other tumour DNA sequencing assays, it reports mutations that have not yet been characterized and proven to cause cancer.
+We decided to use a comprehensive tumour DNA sequencing assay that reports mutations that have not yet been characterized and proven to cause cancer.

 We looked for cancer-causing mutations in the DNA of over 340 genes involved in cancers.
 Unfortunately, Bob’s F1 assay did not show any well known and targetable mutations.
 However, it did uncover a unique mutation in a member of the epidermal growth factor family, which contains the well-established HER2 (HER2 positive breast cancer) and EGFR (EGFR mutated lung cancer) genes.